yegor256/blog/_posts/2015/jun/2015-06-29-simple-diagrams.md

 and properly decoupled pieces), the complexity _decreases_, and it becomes easier for everybody to understand and resolve.

+{% quote A good architect would never be proud of a complex diagram %}

 The main virtue of an architect is the ability to _reduce_ complexity.
 Thus, a good architect would never be proud of a complex diagram.
 Instead, he would be proud of a simple and easy-to-understand drawing with a few rectangles that